 Corgi Australian Shepherd Mix Appearance

-The Corgi Australian Shepherd mix is a diminutive dog, standing from 10 to 13 inches tall.
+The Corgi Australian Shepherd mix is a small dog, standing from 10 to 13 inches tall.
 The healthy range of weight for this breed is between 20 and 30 pounds.

 The Corgi Australian Shepherd mix usually has a slightly rounder head than a Corgi.
-It will also likely have longer legs, no doubt a result of the breed’s Australian Shepherd ancestry.
+It will also likely have longer legs.
+This is no doubt a result of the breed’s Australian Shepherd ancestry.

 Coat Type & Color